greenywd/esp8266_homekit_temp/README.md

 # esp8266_homekit_temp
 Small project to send data from a temperature sensor to a HomeKit server, running on a Raspberry Pi.
 Due to an analog temperature sensor being used, an esp8266 with analog support is required (I used a nodeMCU v1.0).
 A digital temperature sensor could also work directly either wired up to the Pi or another esp8266.
+Total cost to setup from scratch is around $20 ($10 Raspberry Pi 0W, ~$5 nodeMCU and $5 for breadboard, jumper wires, etc),

 ## Installation
 Verify and upload the sketch to your board and take note of the IP Address displayed in the Serial Monitor.
 Go to `http://enter_ip_address/temperature` and ensure that there's a line of json looking like `{ "temperature" : 25 }`.